 Enter the credentials and bucket information you created earlier.

-Be sure to test the connection before going further.
+Be sure to test the connection before continuing.

 Click next to select the systems and folders to include in this backup task, then next again to fine tune how often and when you want this backup job to run.